- Scientific name: Phycis blennoides

 Greater Forkbeard as a Commercial Fish

-As a fish found in the gadiformes order (the same as cod and hake) the greater forkbeard is edible and has some commercial value.
+Being related to cod and hake the greater forkbeard is edible and has some commercial value.
 It is caught in demersal trawls and white it may sometimes be discarded at sea or made into fishmeal it is also retained to be sold as a food fish.
 It is eaten in a number of southern European countries and there have been attempts to widen the appeal of this species as a food fish.
 This BBC News article describes how an Irish fishmonger has tried to sell greater forkbeard under the name of ‘Sweaty Betty’ which was previously only used by commercial fishermen.